Mary Anne MacLeod Trump: Later life and death

 As she grew older, Trump suffered from severe osteoporosis.
-On October 31, 1991, at 79, she was mugged while shopping on Union Turnpike near her home.
+On October 31, 1991, at 79, she was mugged while shopping on Union Turnpike in Long Island near her home.
 She resisted the mugger's attempt to steal her purse, which contained $14, and was then knocked to the ground and beaten.
 She sustained broken ribs, facial bruises, several fractures, a brain hemorrhage, and permanent damage to her sight and hearing.
-A bread-truck driver named Lawrence Herbert apprehended Paul LoCasto, her 16-year-old assailant, for which he was later rewarded by Donald Trump with a check that kept him from losing his home to foreclosure.
-Paul LoCasto later pleaded guilty to robbery and assault, and was sentenced to three to nine years in prison.
+A bread-truck driver named Lawrence Herbert apprehended her 16-year-old assailant, for which Herbert was later rewarded by Donald Trump with a check that kept him from losing his home to foreclosure.
+Her assailant later pleaded guilty to robbery and assault, and was sentenced to three to nine years in prison.

-Mary Anne's husband, Fred Trump, died at age 93 in June 1999 after falling ill with pneumonia.
-She died one year later on August 7, 2000, at Long Island Jewish Medical Center in New Hyde Park, New York, at age 88.
-Services were held at Marble Collegiate Church in Manhattan and she was buried alongside her husband and son (Fred Jr.) at Lutheran All Faiths Cemetery in Middle Village, Queens.
-The death notice in her Scottish hometown newspaper, the Stornoway Gazette, read: "Peacefully in New York on August 7, Mary Ann [sic] Trump, aged 88 years.
+Mary Anne's husband, Fred Trump, died at age 93 on June 25, 1999, after falling ill with pneumonia.
+Mary Anne died one year later on August 7, 2000, at Long Island Jewish Medical Center in New Hyde Park, New York, at age 88.
+Services were held at Marble Collegiate Church in Manhattan, and she was buried alongside her husband and son (Fred Jr.) at Lutheran All Faiths Cemetery in Middle Village, Queens.
+The death notice in her Scottish hometown newspaper, the Stornoway Gazette, read: "Peacefully in New York on 7th August, Mary Ann [sic] Trump, aged 88 years.
 Daughter of the late Malcolm and Mary MacLeod, 5 Tong.
 Much missed."